4.3.1. Tax Forms

 Capital gains on the sale of real estate are declared at the time of sale in the notaires office, although you also need to report the gain on your income tax return, as well as capital gains on shares and other property.
 Capital gains on real estate are declared on Form 2048 and those on other capital gains on Form 2042.

 Some steps are being made to make the process easier, notably by the introduction of a simplified form for those whose who have a single source of income, e.g. salary or pension.

-In addition, the authorities send out pre-completed returns (called déclarations préremplies) to the majority of taxpayers resident in France!
+In addition, the authorities send out pre-completed returns (déclarations préremplies) to the majority of taxpayers resident in France.

-If you have not completed a French tax return you would be well advised to seek assistance from an accountant first time around, particularly if you have a diverse range of earnings.
+If you have not completed a French tax return you would be well advised to seek assistance from an accountant first time around, particularly if you have a diverse range of earnings from France and abroad.